Sujoydatta26/100-days-of-code/log.md

 		Didnt do much today.
 Read a little about singleton classes.
 Learnt how to capture an image using the inbuilt camera and display on an imageview.
 	ToDo:
 		Save the image using the name from the edittext

+Day 16:

+	Progress:
+		Implemented the complete logic of the camera app.
+Give image a name and capture using the camera and save it with the name.
+Project completed.
+Implemented the sub category structure in the Interview app.
+Looks like i have a grasp on recyclerview now.
+	ToDo:
+		Implement onclick listener on each item in recyclerview.